New England Fall colors Feature image by Canva

 Conveniently located amid the restaurants, art galleries and music events of the neighborhood is the new Omni Boston Hotel at the Seaport.
 The Omni has a variety of dining spots for refreshment, from casual Kestra to the hopping Coquette.

-For a great place to watch the Bruins and Patriots, The Sporting Bar has 12 HD screens rimming the walls and a DJ to keep the spirit up.
+For a great place to watch the Bruins and Patriots, The Omni’s Sporting Club has 12 HD screens rimming the walls and a DJ to keep the spirit up.

 Slurping bivalves is a must in Boston and Row 34 will give you a wide variety of oysters to try.
 Or, visit the Barking Crab, set on a boat on the edge of Fort Point Channel.

 If you’re in the mood for a steak or traditional fish meal, Ocean Prime on Pier 4 is a favorite among the after-work set.
-It is also a magnet for date night.
+It’s also a magnet for date night.

-The bartenders have perfected classic steakhouse favorites like the Bloody Mary and martini.
-They are perfect for an evening warm-up, along with Instagrammable temptations like the “smoking” Berries & Bubbles.
+The bartenders have perfected classic steakhouse favorites like the Bloody Mary and martini, perfect for an evening warm-up along with Instagrammable temptations like the “smoking” Berries & Bubbles.

 Hammond Castle Museum